 If you’re looking for uniquely local souvenirs while you’re visiting Tallinn, stroll over to Katariina Käik (Katariina Lane).
 Here you’ll find the Katariina Guild.
 Eight local artisan studios are here, featuring the work of 14 female artists.
 There’s everything from leather-bound books to clothing, jewellery, quilts, ceramics and more.
 And everything here is lovingly made by hand.
 So making a purchase means you’ll be taking home a real piece of Estonia.

 Old Town Tallinn is UNESCO-listed.
 And for good reason.
 It’s a beautiful area to stroll and to shop.
 Check out the handicraft shops and galleries on Pikk Street, surrounding the Handicrafts Museum.
 Here you’ll find plenty of unique souvenirs and keepsakes from your holiday in Tallinn.

 When traveling in the Baltics keep your eye out for local costumes and handicrafts.
 So in Parnu, the Maarja-Magdaleena Guild (Uus 5) is a great place to start.
 This is a collection of workshops and a traditional handicrafts guild.
 And you can purchase amazing work from local artisans.
 There are also workshops where you can make your own souvenirs.
-Venus Bastion Smith (Ohtu 1) is another worthwhile stop for shopping in Parnu.
+Venus Bastion Smithy (Ohtu 1) is another worthwhile stop for shopping in Parnu.
 It’s the house of a blacksmith.
 Here you’ll not only see how people used to live and work in Parnu.
 You’ll also get some handmade crafts to take home with you.